knykanen/codetest-mortgageplan/README.md

 Open the project in IntelliJ IDE and find the Maven tab in the right side of the IDE
 ![Picture](https://i.imgur.com/VsMDNEw.png)
 ### 3.
 Press the `Clean` button and let it run.
 When it has finished, run `package`, which compiles the project.
-After the package is compiled, continue on step 4 in the previous installation guide.
+After the package is compiled, continue to step 4 in the previous installation guide.

 ## TESTING
 Testing can be done with on the Maven tab in IntelliJ IDE by pressing `Test`.
 If you have Maven installed on your computer, you can run the command